mriosrivas/DSP-course-material_old/README.md

 - [ ] Filter Banks

-It is recommended that you install Anaconda for easily managing your environment variables.
+It is recommended that you install Anaconda for managing your environment variables.

 Requirements:
 - NumPy
 - SciPy
 - Matplotlib